blackgrape2025/peterdavanzo-site/content/writing/ai-scales-mastery.md

 Sometimes, you just want to be just like them by being in their prescence.

-Is there something about mastery that resists scaling?
+Is there something about achieving mastery that resists scaling?